ntguru5/To-Do-list/README.md

 }
 ```

-Deleting an appointment simply make  DELETE request to http://localhost:8080/api/appointments/id/ where "id" is the identifier of the appointment.
+To delete an appointment simply make a DELETE request to http://localhost:8080/api/appointments/id/ where "id" is the identifier of the appointment.

 To set an appointment to "canceled" status, make a PUT request to http://localhost:8080/api/appointments/id/cancel/ where "id" is the identifier of the appointment.
 Example of returned data:
 ```